wildhaber/gluebert/documentation/content/_index.md

 [[teaser]]
     icon = "github"
     title = "OpenSource MIT"
-    text = "We love the OpenSource community and wanted to make Gluebert.js available for everyone and everywhere with the least reasonable restrictions so we decieded to publish under the MIT-License.
-Exited what you are building."
+    text = "We love the OpenSource community and wanted to make Gluebert.js available for everyone and everywhere with the least reasonable restrictions.
+So, we decided to publish under the MIT-License.
+Excited to see what you are building."

 +++